larics/mrs_crazyflies_exp/README.md

 ## Topics and services

 Velocity commands are published on `/cf_x/cmd_vel` to crazyflie cf_x.
-Odometry can be obatined from the topic `/cf_x/odom` .
-Pose can also be obtained from the topic `/cf_x/pose` and velocity from `/cf_x/velocity`, just keep in mind that for this topic message type is not Twist.
+Pose can be obtained from the topic `/cf_x/pose` and velocity from `/cf_x/velocity`, just keep in mind that for this topic message type is not Twist.
 To take off/land you can call services  `/cf_x/takeoff`, `/cf_x/land`.
 Current vel_mux.py does takeoff automatically, after the first cmd_vel command, but you can call it on your own.